Brazil Football: Things to Know About Soccer in Rio de Janeiro

 (Click here if you can’t watch this video on your device)

-Your team is chosen for you as a birthright and from that moment forward you support those “colors” like a badge of honor.
-In many cases, you actually tattoo that badge of honor to your arm, back or chest to prove your devotion.
+Your team is chosen for you as a birthright, and from that moment forward, you support those “colors” like a badge of honor.
+For many fans, this devotion is so strong that they actually tattoo that badge on their arm, back, or chest as a lifelong mark of loyalty.

-This is the influence and importance of football (soccer, futbol, futebol, joga bonito) in Rio de Janeiro and across Brazil.
+This is the power and importance of football (soccer, futebol, joga bonito) in Rio de Janeiro and across Brazil.

 Brazil Football in Rio de Janeiro